gyes51y767p/api-design-java-JUnit/Documentation/docs.md

 ## API Usage Sample

-This class demonstrates the usage of the EasyRegex API for creating and applying regular expressions in Java.
+This class demonstrates the usage of the engine.EasyRegex API for creating and applying regular expressions in Java.

 For each demo, the generated regular expression is printed, and the matching results for "Match All," "Match Any," and "Match Any Raw" are displayed.